 Forming an LLC in Tennessee

-Forming a limited liability company can be an excellent choice when starting your new business.
+Forming a limited liability company (LLC) can be an excellent choice when starting your new business.
 LLCs provide liability protection for personal assets from your company's debts and obligations and are a great option for a small business.
 You may be interested in structuring your business entity as a Tennessee LLC.
-If you want to form an LLC, take a closer look at the following step-by-step guide can help simplify the process to start an LLC in Tennessee.
+Following a step-by-step guide can help simplify the process to start an LLC in Tennessee.

 Every LLC must have a registered agent.
-A registered agent is a person or company that receives service of process and other legal documents on behalf of the LLC.
+A Tennessee registered agent is a person or company that receives service of process and other legal documents on behalf of the LLC.
 A registered agent must have a street address in Tennessee.
-You should include the name of your registered agent in your articles of organization.

-Your LLC is officially created when you file your Articles of Organization with the Tennessee Secretary of State.
-You can file the articles online at the secretary of state's website or through the mail.
+Your LLC is officially created when you file articles of organization with the Tennessee Secretary of State.
+You can file the articles of organization online through the Secretary of State's website or by paper through the mail.
 The filing fee for the Tennessee articles of organization is $50 for each member, with a minimum fee of $300 and a maximum fee of $3,000.
 Your articles of organization will include:

-Tennessee requires an operating agreement to be filed with the secretary of state only if a manager manages the LLC.
-Regardless of how you decide to manage, you may want to have an operating agreement in place.
+Tennessee only requires an operating agreement if an LLC is "board-managed" meaning it's governed by a board of governors.
+Regardless of how you decide to manage, you may want to have an LLC operating agreement in place.

 - Whether the LLC is member-managed or manager-managed